 Optical Domain Controller and NE Functions

-Optical network provides the underlay connectivity services to IP/MPLS networks.
+The optical network provides the underlay connectivity services to IP/MPLS networks.
 The coordination of Packet/Optical multi-layer is done by the MDSC, as shown in Figure 1.

 The O-PNC is responsible to: